vegardgs-ksat/blog/posts/tired_of_rest.md

 All operations primarily rely on HTTP Methods: `POST`, `PATCH`, `PUT`.

 - `GET` may be used only for operations where we are confident in the cache-ability in the resource, and _must_ set cache control headers with a sufficiently large window.
-- `GET` may be used for locating a resource by a unique qualifier (whose serialization is a query parameter) ONLY when you are unable to convince your colleges who are still stuck in the REST-bubble.
+- `GET` may be used for locating a resource by a unique qualifier (whose serialization is a query parameter) ONLY when you are unable to convince your colleagues who are still stuck in the REST-bubble.

 #### Rule: HTTP paths are operation names